Lighthouses of St. Kitts and Nevis

 area has been extended with fill to construct a cruise ship welcome

 center called Port Zante.
+As a result, the light was relocated to the top of the market building (next entry).
 Located at Fort Street and Bay Road in downtown

 Basseterre, just northwest of the cruise ship pier.
 Site and building